Developing and submitting a proposal for funding

 Clinical study budgets.
 The Clinical Trials Office (924-8530; email@example.com) assists investigators and clinical coordinators in the development of clinical studies budgets and budget negotiation.

 - Sharing of biomedical research resources.
-See the NIH Office of Technology Transfer for more information on this policy, which addresses "terms for disseminating and acquiring unique research resources developed with federal funds and is intended to assist recipients in complying with their obligations under the Bayh-Dole Act and NIH funding policy."
+The NIH Office of Technology Transfer provides information on this policy, which addresses "terms for disseminating and acquiring unique research resources developed with federal funds and is intended to assist recipients in complying with their obligations under the Bayh-Dole Act and NIH funding policy."

 - Data sharing plans.
-See model plans posted on the NIH Office of Extramural Research and NIAID web sites.
+Model plans are posted by the NIH Office of Extramural Research and NIAID.
 Tailor your plan to the specifics of your project.

-- Sharing of model organisms for biomedical research.
-A description of this policy and several model plans can be found at the NIH Office of Extramural Research.
+- Sharing of model organisms for biomedical research: see the model plans posted at the NIH Office of Extramural Research.

-- Intellectual property (IP) plans.
-NIH-supported projects that entail product development often require the filing of an IP plan.
-Model IP plans are posted at the NCI Technology Transfer Center web site.
+- Intellectual property (IP) plans (required for NIH-supported projects that entail product development).
+Model IP plans are posted at the NCI Technology Transfer Center.

 The proposal approval process at UVA.
 All grant and contract proposals must be approved by the University before submission to the sponsor.
 At the SOM, proposals must be endorsed by the Principal Investigator, Chair, and the Office of Grants and Contracts.